-A number of shuttle companies offer rides from the Orlando airport to Port Canaveral for the cheapest price we’ve seen — $30 roundtrip:
+A number of shuttle companies offer rides from the Orlando airport to Port Canaveral for as little as $36 per person, round trip:

 Go Port Canaveral

 One of the most popular options, Go Port Canaveral is also among the cheapest.
 They offer a full-sized charter bus that heads between the airport and cruise port several times a day.
-The shuttle departs Terminal A in the Orlando airport.
-When to return to Port Canaveral, the shuttle runs regularly until 10 a.m. back to the airport.
-The cost is $29.98 per person, roundtrip.
+For passengers arriving for their cruise, the shuttle runs between 10 a.m. and 1 p.m.
+When it’s time to return to the airport, the shuttle runs from 7 a.m. to 10 a.m. back to the airport.
+The cost is $59.98 per person, roundtrip.